11 Fabulous Facts about the Beautiful Willamette Valley

 - You don’t have to fly to Germany for Oktoberfest.
 Just take a trip to the charming town of Mount Angel, just 18 miles northeast of Salem.
 This town was originally settled in the 1880s by Swiss Benedictine monks.
 Soon after, large numbers of Bavarian immigrants began settling in the area.
 In the springtime this little Willamette haven is known for its flower and garden events including a flurry of tulips and wooden shoes.
 In late September, the fall harvest brings out hopped beers, accordions, and lederhosen.

 - Did I mention the waterfalls?
 Because Willamette Valley is rife with them.
 If the rushing sound of water soothes your soul, there are several—at least ten—soulful spots to alleviate tensions accrued from the daily grind.
 Try Silver Falls State Park, McDowell Creek Falls, Munson Creek Falls, Butte Creek Falls, Spirit Falls, Wildwood Falls, Siuslaw Falls, and of course the largest waterfall in the entire Pacific Northwest—and the widest too—Willamette Falls.

-If you like rolling hills, prairies blooming with wildflowers, oak savannas, majestic mountain ranges, rivers, creek beds, and waterfalls—with ample opportunity for a wide variety of activities—check out our upcoming 2019 Great Pacific Northwest Go Next program, with an exclusive Pre-Cruise Program to the Willamette Valley.
+If you like rolling hills, prairies blooming with wildflowers, oak savannas, majestic mountain ranges, rivers, creek beds, and waterfalls—with ample opportunity for a wide variety of activities—check out our upcoming Pacific Northwest cruises, with an exclusive Pre-Cruise Programs to the Willamette Valley.